 I thought it perfect for my day-late post celebrating World Turtle Day (May 23), an annual day of recognition that was started in 2000 by American Tortoise Rescue.
 They offer some tips to help preserve endangered turtles worldwide including not buying turtles or tortoises from pet shop (it increases demand from the wild), not removing turtles from the wild unless they are injured, and something that we can all do when we’re on the roads: if a turtle is crossing a busy street, pick it up and send it in the same direction it was going – if you try to make it go back, it will turn right around again!

 It might surprise you to learn that Michigan is home to 10 native turtle species.
-You can check out the Michigan DNR’s Michigan turtle page or click the links below to view their articles on each of the 10 species:
+Learn about all of them on Michigan in Pictures:

-- Common Map Turtle (Graptemys geographica) (Spend World Turtle Day with Common Map Turtles on Michigan in Pictures)
+- Spend World Turtle Day with Common Map Turtles